 OMEP is pleased to announce the launch of a new collaborative podcast, Manufacturing Matters Oregon.
-Hosted by our very own Linda Wechsler, this podcast is dedicated to telling the stories of Northwest manufacturers.
-The concept originated during an Industrial Districts Meeting Group, a collaboration of industrial neighborhood leaders, Portland Public Schools, CTE representatives, and city representatives from Prosper Portland and BPS.
-Designed to build a more resilient industry in our state.
+Previously hosted by our very own Linda Wechsler, the podcast is now hosted by Shane Steinke.
+Dedicated to telling the stories of Northwest manufacturers, the podcast concept originated during an Industrial Districts Meeting Group.
+This is a collaboration of industrial neighborhood leaders, Portland Public Schools, CTE representatives, and city representatives from Prosper Portland and BPS designed to build a more resilient industry in our state.

 Our goal with the podcast is to accomplish the following: